MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 # Application monitoring for Azure App Service

-It's now easier than ever to enable monitoring on your web applications based on ASP.NET, ASP.NET Core, Java, Node.js, and Python running on [Azure App Service](/azure/app-service/).
-Previously, you needed to manually instrument your app, but the latest extension/agent is now built into the App Service image by default.

-There are two ways to enable monitoring for applications hosted on App Service:

-* **Autoinstrumentation application monitoring** (ApplicationInsightsAgent)

-    This method is the easiest to enable, and no code change or advanced configurations are required.
-It's often referred to as "runtime" monitoring.
-For App Service, we recommend that at a minimum you enable this level of monitoring.
-Based on your specific scenario, you can evaluate whether more advanced monitoring through manual instrumentation is needed.
+Autoinstrumentation is the easiest way to enable Application Insights for Azure App Serive without requiring any code changes or advanced configurations.
+It's often referred to as *runtime* monitoring.
+Based on your specific scenario, you can evaluate whether more advanced monitoring through [manual instrumentation](opentelemetry-overview.md#instrumentation-options) is needed.

-    When you enable auto-instrumentation it enables Application Insights with a default setting (it includes sampling as well).
-Even if you set in Azure AppInsights: Sampling: **All Data 100%** this setting will be ignored.

 For a complete list of supported autoinstrumentation scenarios, see [Supported environments, languages, and resource providers](codeless-overview.md#supported-environments-languages-and-resource-providers).

-* **Manually instrumenting the application through code** by installing the Azure Monitor OpenTelemtry Distro (recommended) or the Application Insights SDK (Classic API).
-For more information, go to [Data Collection Basics of Azure Monitor Application Insights](opentelemetry-overview.md).

-    This approach is much more customizable, but it requires the following approaches: SDK for [.NET Core](./asp-net-core.md), [.NET](./asp-net.md), [Node.js](./nodejs.md), [Python](./opentelemetry-enable.md?tabs=python), and a standalone agent for [Java](./opentelemetry-enable.md?tabs=java).
-This method also means you must manage the updates to the latest version of the packages yourself.

-    If you need to make custom API calls to track events/dependencies not captured by default with autoinstrumentation monitoring, you need to use this method.
-To learn more, see [Application Insights API for custom events and metrics](./api-custom-events-metrics.md).
+> [!IMPORTANT]
+> When you enable autoinstrumentation, it enables Application Insights with default settings, which include sampling.
+Your sampling settings in **Application Insights** > **Usage and estimated costs** > **Data sampling** will be ignored, even if set to **All Data 100%**.

 > [!NOTE]
 > Snapshot Debugger and Profiler are only available in .NET and .NET Core.